ggez/ggez/docs/FAQ.md

 Rendering text to a bitmap is actually pretty computationally expensive.
 If you call `Text::new()` every single frame it's going to take a relatively large amount of time, and larger bitmaps and more text will take longer.

 Ideally you'd be able to use a glyph cache to render letters to a texture once, and then just create a mesh that uses the bits of that texture to draw text.
 There's a couple partial implementations, such as the [gfx_glyph crate](https://crates.io/crates/gfx_glyph).

+# Drawing a few hundred images or shapes is slow!

+Again, debug mode is slow.
+Plus, each single draw call has some overhead.
+If building in release mode still isn't fast enough, then look into using `SpriteBatch` to draw a bunch of chunks from a spritesheet (also known as an atlas).
+If you're drawing geometry, instead of using `graphics::rectangle()` or `graphics::circle()` and such, which create a new `Mesh` on each call and then throw it away, create and store a `Mesh` and draw it many times, or use a `MeshBuilder` to build a single `Mesh` out of many small shapes.

 # How do I build on platform X?